tpisto/fuzzy_prefix_search/README.md

 - Space-efficient storage using a tree structure with shared prefixes
 - For thread safe we use Arc + RwLock that would need further optimizations
 - TODO: Benchmarks, optimizations, algorithm selection...

+Caveat Emptor: we use *unsafe* in deletes for 2x read performance compared to Rc/RefCell approach.

 ## Contributing